W4ngatang/w4ngatang.github.io/index.md

 use-site-title: true
 ---

-I am a recently graduated PhD student from New York University studying computer science, focusing on machine learning for natural language.
+I am a recently (but not officially) graduated PhD student from New York University studying computer science, focusing on machine learning for natural language.
-I am jointly advised by Professors [Sam Bowman](https://www.nyu.edu/projects/bowman/) and [Kyunghyun Cho](http://www.kyunghyuncho.me/), and am part of the [Machine Learning for Language](https://wp.nyu.edu/ml2/) group at NYU.
+I was jointly advised by Professors [Sam Bowman](https://www.nyu.edu/projects/bowman/) and [Kyunghyun Cho](http://www.kyunghyuncho.me/), and was part of the [Machine Learning for Language](https://wp.nyu.edu/ml2/) group at NYU.
-I graduated from Harvard University with a bachelor's in applied mathematics and a master's in computer science, where I was advised by [Alexander Rush](http://nlp.seas.harvard.edu/rush.html) and spent time with the [Harvard Natural Language Processing](http://nlp.seas.harvard.edu/) group.
+Previously, I graduated from Harvard University with a bachelor's in applied mathematics and a master's in computer science, where I was advised by [Alexander Rush](http://nlp.seas.harvard.edu/rush.html) and spent time with the [Harvard Natural Language Processing](http://nlp.seas.harvard.edu/) group.
 See my [CV](/static/CV.pdf), [Google Scholar](https://scholar.google.com/citations?view_op=list_works&hl=en&user=7lSuRloAAAAJ), [GitHub](https://github.com/W4ngatang) for more details.
 If you need to contact me, send me a message at wangalexc _at_ gmail or on [Twitter](https://twitter.com/W4ngatang).
 If you aren't sure you have the right Alex Wang, try [this directory](https://www.cs.cmu.edu/~alw1/disambiguation.html).
+Stay in touch for what I'll be up to next!

 ### Papers